 Multiple sclerosis (MS) flare-ups have common triggers.
 Preparation for them can help lower your chance of getting one.

 With relapsing-remitting MS, flare-ups can bring new symptoms or make ones you already have worse.
-They come on suddenly over 24 hours and get better slowly over weeks or months.
-They may never totally go away.
+They come on suddenly over 24 hours and usually get better slowly over weeks or months.

 These happen because part of your central nervous system gets inflamed.
 The inflammation slows or disrupts nerve signals.
 That brings things like numbness, pain, and dizziness.

 What triggers a flare-up is different from person to person.
 Most of the time, a cause cannot be found.
 Still, to lower your chance of a flare-up, do your best to avoid the things that make them more likely for you.
 For example: